-Crispy Roasted Red Potatoes and Cabbage is a quick and easy one pan recipe made with crispy bacon, sweet onions, seasonings and a drizzle of Extra virgin olive oil.
+Crispy Roasted Red Potatoes and Cabbage is a quick and easy one sheet pan recipe.
+Tossed with crispy bacon, sweet onions, seasonings and baked to perfection.
+Skip the traditional Irish Colcannon for St. Patrick's day and try this easy sheet pan meal, instead.

 St. Patrick Recipe Ideas

 If you are celebrating St. Patrick’s Day, be sure to try our Shamrock Oreo Truffles for dessert.
 Surprise your family with a fun breakfast with our Baked Matcha Lemon Glazed Donuts.
-Did you know that St. David’s Day is on March 1st, 2019?
+Did you know that St. David’s Day is in March as well.
 Be sure to try our St. David’s Day Welsh Cakes a perfect tea time treat.

 Fabulous Side Dish